cheuktingli/psitip/README.rst

     print(r.projected(R == R1 + R2)) # Project onto diagonal to get sum rate
     # Gives ( ( R <= I(X+Y&Z) ) & ( I(X&Y) == 0 ) )

   See `Fourier-Motzkin elimination`_ for another example.
+For a projection operation that also eliminates random variables, see `Discover inequalities`_.

 - While one can check the conditions in :code:`r` (a :code:`Region` object) by calling :code:`bool(r)`, to also obtain the auxiliary random variables, instead call :code:`r.check_getaux()`, which returns a list of pairs of :code:`Comp` objects that gives the auxiliary random variable assignments (returns None if :code:`bool(r)` is False).
 For example: